 Your location affects the final order price.
 It may vary depending on the amount of VAT rate applicable at your current location.

-The preparation is recommended to women planning pregnancy, during pregnancy and during breastfeeding.
-Remember that the supplement constitutes only an additive and it is important to follow a proper and balanced diet and regularly visit a gynecologist.
+This product is recommended for women planning pregnancy, pregnant and breastfeeding.
+It should be remembered that the supplement is only an additive so it is very important to follow an appropriate and balanced diet, and regularly visit a gynaecologist.